Name: Sodium thiosulphate

 Chemical formula: Na2S2O3 • 5H2O

-Sodium thiosulphate (or thiosulphate = STS) is an antioxidant, fungicide and chelator of heavy metals.
+Sodium thiosulphate (or thiosulphate = STS) is an antioxidant, fungicide and heavy metal chelator.
 It is used in poisoning with cyanide and other toxic substances.
-In appropriate amounts, it dissolves calcification of soft tissues and removes excess calcium.
+It dissolves soft tissue calcification and removes excess calcium in appropriate amounts.

-In traditional photography, sodium thiosulphate is used as a fixative - it forms stable complexes with silver ions, and thus after removal it removes unexposed silver bromide from the film.
-It is also often used in chemical analysis (iodometry), analytics in effective experiments.
+It is often used in chemical analysis (iodometry), in photography, analytics and used for effective experiments.
 It is one of the antidotes for potassium cyanide.